Related Page: Is a Business Owners Policy Enough

 As a new or start up business, it is possible a business owner's policy may be a good starting point to protect your business and its assets.
-A business owner's policy may offer a way to protect what you have while not breaking the bank out of the blocks.
+A business owner's policy may offer a way to protect what you have while not breaking the bank.

-Most Americans today who are starting a business do not have a large amount of assets such as vehicles and equipment, machinery and a large number of employees.
+Most Americans today who are starting a business do not have a large amount of assets such as vehicles, equipment, machinery, and a large number of employees.
 Without being a large business, your insurance needs should be fairly easy to determine.
 This is where a business owner's policy can be a good decision.

 A business owner's policy normally covers all the basics for your new start up or existing small business.
 This includes basic property and general liability insurance for your small business.

-More often than not, your business owner's policy can be added to and coverage(s) extended as your business grows.
+More often than not, your business owner's policy can be adjusted and coverage(s) extended as your business grows.

-As always, it is important to review business owner's policies with a licensed insurance professional in your area.
-Before sitting down, make sure you have taken the time to determine where your business could suffer a loss and determine with your agent if coverage is available.
+As always, it is important to review business owner's policies with a licensed insurance professional.
+When speaking with your agent, make sure you have taken the time to determine where your business could suffer a loss and determine with your agent if coverage is available.